Talis-K/RoboticsStudio1/README.md

 git push origin <branch-name>
 ```

-Then switch to main, and pull the latest version
+Then switch to main, and pull to make sure you have the latest version
 ```bash
 git checkout main
 git pull origin main